 Best Budget (Trolling): Mighty Max Battery ML35-12 Deep Cycle Battery

-Some users recommend wiring two batteries together to provide 70 amp hours for less than the price of a top-brand single battery.
+Some customers recommend wiring two batteries together to provide 70 amp hours for less than the price of a top-brand single battery.
 Despite its affordable price, the battery offers all the benefits of AGM construction including zero leaking or maintenance.
 It doesn’t require any ventilation and can be mounted at almost any angle — making it easier to fit it in around other accessories when deck space is limited.
 Its durable calcium-alloy grid promises great performance and an extended service life.

 Best Trolling (Small Motor): Mighty Max Battery 12V 55Ah Trolling Battery